 Fall ushers in a season of quiet reflection along the shores of Milledgeville’s Lake Sinclair.
 Pack a light jacket and cruise along the waters via boat for a day spent soaking up nature’s fall glory or bring along your bait and tackle for some time fishing our waters.
-Sinclair Marina, Twin Lakes Jet Ski and JereShai Lakeside have boat and jet ski rentals suited for all your fun adventures.
-With the crowds of summer dying down, it’s also a serene time to paddle along in a kayak or on a paddleboard.
+Sinclair Marina, Twin Lakes Jet Ski and JereShai Lakeside have boat and jet ski rentals suited for all your fun adventures for half or full days.
+With the crowds of summer dying down, it’s also a serene time to paddle along in a kayak or on a paddleboard from Sinclair Wild Watersports.

 Lake Sinclair is home to some of the best fishing in the state for largemouth bass, bluegill, crappie, and catfish.
 The lake also boasts the added convenience of several fishing piers and local marinas for area visitors looking for easy access to the water.
 If you plan to fish while visiting Milledgeville, check out our top picks to help you find the perfect place for you to cast your line.

 Hiking and biking enthusiasts will love the fall foliage and crispy fresh air at Bartram Forest.
 Venture along small ponds, over bridges and through the pines for an elevated terrain that will reconnect you with the quiet joy of mother nature’s most colorful season.
 For cyclists, just note that the trails are natural terrain and are best suited to mountain biking.
 Looking for more?
 Experience the harmonious fall atmosphere at seven of our favorite locations around Milledgeville--it will leaf you wanting to see more!

 8. IMMERSE YOURSELF IN THE LIFE OF FLANNERY O'CONNOR